russellballestrini/nested-lookup/README.rst

   Returns a `list` of matching values.

 *nested_update:*
-  Given a document, find all occurances of the given key set the given value.
+  Given a document, find all occurances of the given key and update the value.
   Returns a copy of the document.

 *nested_delete:*